wojciech11/se_software_build_automation_tools/02_exercise/README.md

 1. Follow the project's README.md [hello_world](./hello_world) to run locally and test the tests.

-2. Add `Makefile` to wrap the dependency installation, run, and test commands with Makefile targets:
+2. Add `Makefile` to wrap the dependency installation, run, and test commands with Makefile targets.
+Start with:

    ```makefile
    .PHONY: deps test